 - The two homes can accommodate up to eight to 10 children at a time.

 - Homes for Hope will allow sibling sets to stay together in one home.
 Prioritization will be given to children infant to age ten but will serve children up to age 18 years old to keep siblings together.

 - The homes have been specifically designed with a receiving area, to provide a smooth transition for the child into their new foster home.

-If you’re interested in becoming a Homes for Hope family, contact Program Director, Meaghan Nally at email@example.com or (518)369-2888
+If you’re interested in supporting a Homes for Hope family with respite care, meals, or some other type of support contact Program Director, Meaghan Nally at email@example.com or (518)369-2888

 Donate to Adams County Foundation to help make this program possible